Biotechnology Management, M.S.

 Two additional graduate-level elective courses in biological sciences or biomedical engineering;

 One teaching laboratory course focusing on essential methods in biotechnology, Biotechnology Management Laboratory (MOL BIO 252L); and

 Two quarters of research (four units in winter quarter of the second year and eight units in spring quarter of the second year) whereby students will engage in independent research with a faculty member of their choosing in the School of Biological Sciences or Department of Biomedical Engineering (requests to perform research in labs outside of Biological Sciences or Biomedical Engineering will be considered on a case by case basis).

 This six-quarter course, MBA Proseminar (MGMTMBA 211), provides students with information and practical skills for success in the program and career planning.
 The goal is to help clarify goals and develop skills and techniques to successfully manage the job search process for employment upon graduation and throughout one's career.
 This will be accomplished through workshops, presentations, webinars, and meetings with career counselors.
 Topics include resume writing, job interview coaching, company hiring practices, and career advice and counseling.

 Capstone Course (Year Two)

 Biotech Management (Biotech Management (MOL BIO 253)/Biotech Management (MGMTMBA 293), five units), jointly taught by Biological Sciences and Business School faculty, is designed to integrate the program’s two-year curriculum and provide a format for the required comprehensive exam.
-The curriculum will address a number of management issues in the biotech industry including finance, product development, pharmaceuticals, project management, regulatory affairs, and ethics.
-Guest lecturers from the biotech industry will also be invited to talk about both the scientific and management sides of their companies.
+The curriculum will address a number of scientific and management issues in the biotech industry.
+Guest lecturers from the biotech industry will also be invited to talk about the scientific and management sides of their companies.